gedex/gedex.github.com/about/index.md

 Hi, my name is Akeda Bagus, some friends call me gedex (which is the nickname I used when I first introduced to the net).
 I'm a passionate developer interested in making the web a better place.
 I'm a big believer in open source is making web a better place.
-I'm trying to be part of it by creating and contributing open source projects.
+I'm trying to be part of it by creating and contributing to open source projects.

 I live with my beloved wife Dwi Widiastuti and my beautiful daughter Myeisha